Three months to sway CODC over museum move

 2020-11-26T18:28:43+13:00

 The News, 26 November 2020 The Central Otago District Council is looking to take a greater role in the district’s museums and heritage sectors and that includes Central Stories Museum and Art Gallery.
-Last week councillors approved a proposal for a new in-house heritage function, including managing the district museums, to be included in the 2021-31 long-term plan process — funded by $49,000 in previously allocated council grant funds and part rate-funded at $35,000.
-Central Otago Mayor Tim Cadogan said it was important to note the council was putting it to the community for inclusion in the long-term process. ‘‘What we [...]
+Last week councillors approved a proposal for a new in-house heritage function, [...]

 CODC to manage heritage2020-11-26T18:28:43+13:00